10 countries with the best work-life balance in Europe

 Dimitry Anikin Oott6y9btia Unsplash 1024x683

 The Netherlands rocked a high score of 9.5/10 for work-life balance.
 Their average working week is just 29.3 hours, making it one of the shortest workweeks in the world.
 The local government and employers place a lot of emphasis on employees being able to strike a healthy balance between getting enough work done, respecting and enjoying their personal commitments, parenting, taking care of their health and wellbeing, and more.
-According to the OECD, of those employed in the Netherlands work longer hours than they're supposed to.
+According to the OECD, only 0.5% of those employed in the Netherlands work longer hours than they're supposed to.

 Italy